Head Start VPK

-EOC’s six (6) Centers in Indian River and Okeechobee Counties serve just under 400 children a year.
+EOC’s seven (7) Centers in Indian River and Okeechobee Counties serve just under 400 children a year.
 All Centers are NAEYC accredited (National Association for the Education of Young Children).
 The program is funded by the Department of Health & Human Services and requires a 20% local match.
-Head Start Center Locations

 Why Choose Head Start?